 Review iZotope Ozone 12

-I’ve been working with Ozone for what feels like an eternity – it has been my go-to mastering suite for well over a decade.
-Hardly any other plugin family has accompanied me so consistently through my career as a sound designer.
-I already took a deep dive into Ozone 11 (you can still find that Ozone 11 review here) , and even back then, I was impressed with how much it streamlined my workflow.
-Over the years, I’ve also stayed in close contact with professional mastering engineers, exchanging thoughts and learning from their daily experience.
+I’ve been working with Ozone for what feels like an eternity – it’s been my go-to mastering suite for well over a decade.
+Few other plugin families have stayed with me so consistently.
+I already took a deep dive into Ozone 11 (you can still find that review here) and was impressed with how much it streamlined my workflow.

 Master Assistant: Custom Flow